wp-plugins/backwpup/readme.txt

 Get the [BackWPup Pro](http://marketpress.com/product/backwpup-pro/) Version with more features on [MarketPress.com](http://marketpress.com/product/backwpup-pro/)

+**Requirements**
-**WordPress 3.2 and PHP 5.2.6 required!**
+* WordPress 3.2 and PHP 5.2.6 required!

-**To use the Plugin with full functionality PHP 5.3.3 with mysqli, FTP,gz, bz2,  ZipArchive and curl is needed.**
+* To use the Plugin with full functionality PHP 5.3.3 with mysqli, FTP,gz, bz2,  ZipArchive and curl is needed.

-**Plugin functions that don't work because of your server settings, will not be displayed in admin area.**
+* Plugin functions that don't work because of your server settings, will not be displayed in admin area.

-**The most expensive backup is the one you never did!
+**Remember: The most expensive backup is the one you never did!
 And please test your backups!**

 **Made by [Inpsyde](http://inpsyde.com) &middot; We love WordPress**